davebuilds/dzung.org/content/posts/coding-diary-0002.md

 ---
-title: "Coding Diary 0001"
+title: "Coding Diary 2: A script to automate time blocking"
 date: 2021-01-31T17:50:19-08:00
 draft: true
 ---

 Today I've completed a Python script that automates scheduling my calendar.
-I feed the script my todo list, where each item contains an estimate column which estimates how much time do I need for the task.
+I feed the script my todo list, where each task contains an estimate column which estimates how much time do I need for the task.

 I've started practicing time blocking recently and I like it so far.
 My todo list is practically zero now.
 If something is important enough, I'll block some time in my calendar.
 If not I just toss it out.